pablodecm/phd_thesis/src/003_acknowledgements.md

 research environment.
-Most importantly, I would like to thank the other network students (aka ESRs), which were always available for stimulating chats about research, life or the universe over coffee and beers.
+Most importantly, I would like to thank the other network students (aka ESRs), which were always available for stimulating chats about research, life or the universe over coffee or beers.
 I would also like to express my gratitude towards Sabine Hemmer and Pietro Vischia for the energy they devoted to motivate and manage scientific outreach in the form of blogging and Twitter, which turned out to be very positive experiences.